 Power of Attorney for Health Care

-Our approach to an estate planning project begins with an initial visit, where you share your goals, expectations and concerns with us and we explain the estate process, the hurdles and advantages in your particular situation.
+Your estate planning project begins with an initial consultation via telephone or video call, where you share your goals, expectations and concerns with us and we explain the estate process, the hurdles and advantages in your particular situation.

-Based on the information you share with us, we provide you with a summary of the visit to ensure we understood you, and we present you with recommendations on how to achieve your goals at different price point options.
+Based on the information you share with us, we provide you with a summary of the call and present you with our recommendations on how to achieve your goals at different price point options.
 Once you select an option, we begin working on your project at your desired pace.
+All our communications are done via email, telephone or video calls.

 A good Estate Plan has three main goals: